jaredly/jnew/test/posts/we-can-do-better-than-semver.md

 > Doesn't this require the package-manager / compiler to be able to run the tests for a library?
 Should we really be baking testing into the language itself?

 Yes, yes it does.
 If you're building a language that doesn't have unit testing built into it, what are you playing at.

+> Doesn't Unison solve dependency management?

+Unison is doing a lot of cool things, but there are two reasons it doesn't "solve" this: 1) unison is one of the languages that doesn't even allow for private declarations, let alone private modules; the "public api" of a library is literally all of the code in the library.
+2) package management in unison is still quite simplistic, and upgrading a library is a very manual process.
+I think we can do better.